moo-man/WFRP4e-FoundryVTT/README.md

 - Ability to edit and recalculate test results - because we all know how many modifiers we forget in 4e!

-- Easy monetary commands, post payment/reward requests and availability rolls, which can be clicked to automatically roll or deduct money
+- Easy monetary commands, post payment/reward requests and availability rolls, which can be clicked to automatically roll or deduct money\

+- Automated Conditions!
+Apply conditions with a click of a button, prompted for you during combat!

+- Mounts!
+Saddle up and easily have the benefits of mounts calculated for you.

+- Automated Talents: Slayer, Instinctive Diction, Robust, Resolute, Daemonic, name a talent, we've got it.

 ### Thanks
 I also wanted to thank the following for the help in continuing to improve the system with various feature contributions or fixes!